huangsvengood/WavDocs/docs/FAQ/indoor_repeater_first_time_setup.md

 		<div style="text-align: center;">
 		<img class="boxshadow" src="/images/indoor001.png">
 		</div>
+		!!! question "Default WiFi name"
+			The default WiFi name can be found in the user manual or the product bottom label.

+			2.4G SSID: WAVLINK-AX_XXXX

+			5G SSID: WAVLINK-AX_5G_XXXX

+			"XXXX" in SSID is for illustrative purposes only, please refer to the last 4 digits of the MAC address of the label on the bottomof the product.

 		7 .
 After connection, it will __automatically jump__ to the initialization configuration interface.
 		<div style="text-align: center;">
 		<img class="boxshadow" src="/images/indoor002.png">